VAlgoLang/valgolang-frontend/README.md

 1. Clone this repo
 2. Run `npm install` to get all the dependencies
+3. Run `./antlrBuild.sh` to get all the grammar files compiled for ANTLR4
-3. Run `npm start` to start up the API Server (defaults to port 5000)
+4. Run `npm start` to start up the React Dev Environment (defaults to port 3000)